Chicago Lawn in Cook County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker and memorial is listed in these topic lists: Environment • Exploration • Indigenous Peoples and Communities • Waterways & Vessels.
 A significant historical year for this entry is 1673.

 Location.
 41° 49.717′ N, 87° 40.816′ W. Marker is in Chicago, Illinois, in Cook County.
-It is in McKinley Park.
+It is in Chicago Lawn.
 It is at the intersection of Archer Avenue and Leavitt Street, on the right when traveling east on Archer Avenue.
 The marker is at the southwest corner of the triangular intersection, across the street from the 35th/Archer CTA Orange Line train station.
 Touch for map.
 Marker is in this post office area: Chicago IL 60609, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker: World War II Memorial (approx. Ό mile away); (Former) Schlitz Brewery-Tied House at 3456 S. Western Ave. (approx. 0.3 miles away); McKinley Park (approx. 0.3 miles away); The Boulevard System (approx. 0.3 miles away); Our Hero War Dead (approx. 0.3 miles away); Veterans Memorial (approx. 0.3 miles away); a different marker also named Veterans Memorial (approx. 0.7 miles away); World War I Memorial (approx. 0.7 miles away).
 Touch for a list and map of all markers in Chicago.

 More about this marker.
 The Marquette and Jolliet marker was dedicated in 1973, the 300th anniversary of Jolliet and Marquette's voyage down the Mississippi.
+The neighborhood is officially called Chicago Lawn, although it is known by locals as Marquette Park, the 323-acre park that is the area's largest feature.

 Regarding Marquette and Jolliet Memorial.
 Archer Avenue follows the original trail of the Chicago Portage, which connected the Chicago River, which originally emptied into the St. Lawrence River basin, with the Des Plaines River, which empties into the Mississippi.
-The road today parallels the route of the Illinois and Michigan Canal, which today connects the two basins, as well as later railroads and Interstate 55 (the Stevenson Expressway).
+Archer Avenue parallels numerous other transportation routes, including the Illinois and Michigan Canal, which opened in 1848 and connected the two basins for the first time; the Sanitary and

 Related markers.
 Click here for a list of markers that are related to this marker.
 Chicagoland memorials to Fr.
 Jacques Marquette